elwint/endurance-records-cup-tm2/README.md

 Edit your `plugins.xml` of XAseco2:

-To make the plugin work, comment/remove these plugins:
+To make the plugin work properly, comment/remove these plugins:

 ```xml
 <plugin>plugin.checkpoints.php</plugin>